Primary muscles: Biceps

 BICEP CURLS INSTRUCTIONS

-1. Stand straight with your feet shoulder-width apart and hands by your sides.
+1. Stand straight with a dumbbell in each hand, your feet shoulder-width apart and hands by your sides.

 2. Squeeze the biceps and lift the dumbbells.
 Keep the elbows close to your body and the upper arms stationary, only the forearms should move.